Within an effective QA software testing process, your test cases should speak to you. They provide answers and should be unambiguous.

 Our third example demonstrates how to simplify the test case process by grouping elements within common usage.
 This test verifies the existence of several elements, but rather than listing each within independent test cases, they are grouped together as elements of a common page.
 Again, the “Steps” field includes detailed instructions on accessing the specific page within the application URL, even if they do imply a measure of application knowledge and end with the broad term “observe”.

 All of these examples are simple observe and report test cases.
 As such it is easy to avoid contaminating the test environment through any sort of intervention.
 In more complex testing such as configuration testing, it is especially important that test cases do not invite the tester to disrupt the test environment.
 Similarly, it is important to prevent the testers from returning the test environment to its pre-test state.

 Lessons From 3 Examples of Test Cases in Software Testing

 Your test cases are critical to your understanding of the product.
 They are the only way to get comprehensive answers on the quality of your build core.
 They are the difference between a successful launch and a bug-filled failure.

 Create an environment and guidelines that allow your engineers to produce high-value test cases.
 Test cases need to be simple, identifiable, and repeatable so that you ensure your engineers are following the same template across the breadth of tests.
 Test cases should maintain the stability of your test environment at all times, and most importantly, should give unambiguous and easily-recordable results for the product insight you need to produce a high-ROI product.

 QASource is a leader in the software testing industry.
 We have created more than a million test cases, which discovered nearly 500,000 critical defects combined.
 We will bring your product to market in the best possible condition.
-Make sure your QA process is built on a solid test case foundation and get a Free Quote, or call +1.925.271.5555 today.
+Make sure your QA process is built on a solid test case foundation.
+Contact us today for a free quote: Email firstname.lastname@example.org or call +1.925.271.5555 to get started.